esenecal/startup/notes.md

 See Caddy for more information.
 HTTPS is HTTP with a secure connection--all data is encrypted using TLS.
 The server and the computer use a web certificate to ensure that a connection is legit.

+Content-Type

+HTTP headers specify metadata about a request/response, such as how to handle security, data formats, etc.
+Content Type specifically describes the content format in MIME types. ex: text/html

 #### HTTP Status Codes.

 HTTP status codes are standard codes in an HTTP response that allow a client know how to interpret it.
 There are 5 categories: